team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/Generating-External-Documentation-with-Dev-Docs-VS-Code-Extension.md

 slug: /VS-Code-Commands/Generate-External-Documentation
 ---

-# Generate External Documentation
+# Generate User-Facing Documentation

-The "Populate External Docs" command (`devdocs.generateExternalDocs`) is a crucial feature of the Dev-Docs VS Code extension that allows you to generate comprehensive documentation for your codebase.
+The "Populate External Docs" command (`devdocs.generateExternalDocs`) is a crucial feature of the Dev-Docs VS Code extension that allows you to generate comprehensive documentation for your users.
 This command analyzes your project's files and generates an external documentation website, which serves as a centralized hub for all your project's documentation.

-## What does this VS Code Extension Command do?
+## What Does This VS Code Extension Command Do?

 The "Populate External Docs" command performs the following tasks:

+<br></br>

 1. Scans your project's codebase and identifies relevant code elements (classes, functions, methods, etc.) based on the specified filters (`internalTypeFilters`, `codeFilters`, `nameFilters`).
 2. Optionally includes code snippets from other files or folders specified in the configuration (`importFiles`, `importFolders`).